ibm-cloud-docs/openshift/openshift_routes.md

 <dd>Expose multiple apps in a cluster by creating one layer 7 HTTP, HTTPS, or TCP Ingress application load balancer (ALB).
 The ALB uses the Ingress subdomain as a secured and unique public or private entry point to route incoming requests.
 You can use one subdomain to expose multiple apps in your cluster as services.
 Ingress consists of three components:<ul>
   <li>The Ingress resource defines the rules for how to route and load balance incoming requests for an app.</li>
   <li>The ALB listens for incoming HTTP, HTTPS, or TCP service requests.
 It forwards requests across the apps' pods based on the rules that you defined in the Ingress resource, including custom routing rules defined by annotations.</li>
   <li>The multizone load balancer (MZLB) handles all incoming requests to your apps and load balances the requests among the ALBs in the various zones.
-It also enables health checks for the public ALB IP addresses.</li></ul>Note that the Ingress system does not use the router that is deployed by default to your cluster.</dd>
+It also enables health checks for the public ALB IP addresses.</li></ul>Note that the Ingress system does not use the router that is deployed by default to your cluster, and that any routes you create do not use the Ingress subdomain.</dd>
 </dl>

 </br>